-While in some situations this might be a reasonable idea (i.e. the life and death variety), for a large percentage of us, it is not actually necessary to fork out $50-$250 on a therapy session, or throw coins and dollar bills into the hands of pharmacies for a nasty concoction of prescription drugs.
+While in some situations this might be a reasonable idea (i.e., the life and death variety), for a large percentage of us, it is not always necessary to fork out $50-$250 on a therapy session, or throw coins and dollar bills into the hands of pharmacies for a nasty concoction of prescription drugs.

 If you have the motivation, will power and persistence, you can actually learn how to heal yourself – and on an extremely tight budget.
 In this article, I will show you one of the best ways to do that.

 What is Self-Hypnosis?